National Socialism Association

-The National Socialism Association (NSA) is a far-right political organization in Taiwan, founded in August 2005 by participants of the online forum Taiwan Nazi.
+The National Socialism Association (NSA) is a neo-Nazi and Chinese nationalist political organization in Taiwan, founded in August 2005 by participants of the online forum Taiwan Nazi.
 It received international attention in March 2007, following reports of its inaugural in-person meeting that month.

 Despite its use of Nazi iconography and praise of Nazi leader Adolf Hitler, the NSA claims that it is not a neo-Nazi organization.
 The group's activities and practices have been condemned by a number of prominent Jewish organizations and individuals.
 Several domestic and international political commentators have also criticized the NSA's leadership for their lack of knowledge regarding the Holocaust and Nazism in general.

 History

 NSA chair Joshua Yue Shu-ya stated that the organization was founded some time in August 2005 by participants of the online forum Taiwan Nazi.
 The forum was later transformed into the NSA's website.

 The NSA was registered as a public organization under Taiwanese law in September 2006.
 Its registerers were two political science graduates: Hsu Na-chi, at the time a 22-year-old who had recently completed her bachelor's at Soochow University; and Lahn Chao Wei, a 24-year-old postgraduate who was pursuing his master's degree in political science at National Chengchi University.
 The registration was met with backlash both domestically and abroad, with critics calling for the registration's reversal.
 The Taiwanese government, however, responded that the establishment and existence of the NSA were protected by the country's constitution, which guarantees freedom of speech and organization.

-In an interview with Apple Daily on 10 March 2007, Hsu claimed that she started researching Nazism during her undergraduate years.
-She argued that the constant political struggle between the Kuomintang and the Democratic Progressive Party had hampered Taiwan's ability to nation-build, and so the establishment of a fascist state was needed to end the conflict and bring stability.

-Chao meanwhile wrote a public statement on the NSA's website on 13 March 2007, saying that he was not a racist or a neo-Nazi, but he nonetheless "identifies with Nazi ideology".
-The Taipei Times reported that Chao regularly posted photos of himself in Nazi cosplay on the NSA's website while it was still online.

-Alongside Chao's statement was an announcement by Hsu, who indicated her intention to register the NSA as a non-governmental organization.
-The group was unable to do so as it did not have enough adult members.
-In this regard, Chao commented, "We have too many high school and middle school students and not enough adults."

 The NSA's inaugural in-person meeting was held on 17 March 2007 in Taichung.
 It was reportedly attended by ten people.
-A day after the meeting, on 18 March, the NSA issued a public apology, saying, "[We] condemn violence and illegality; Hitler is not the foundation of our ideology."
-Taiwan's Ministry of Foreign Affairs responded by saying that the NSA had already damaged Taiwan's reputation abroad.
+The NSA issued a public apology the day after the meeting, saying it "rejects violence and illegality, and is not based on the ideas of Hitler."
+Taiwan's Ministry of Foreign Affairs responded that the NSA had already damaged the country's reputation abroad.

+Ideology

+The NSA follows a mixture of the political philosophies of Adolf Hitler and Chiang Kai-shek.
+Chiang led the government of the Republic of China (ROC), which retreated to Taiwan in 1949, from 1928 until his death in 1975.
+The NSA argues that Chiang's goal of Chinese unification under the ROC government can be achieved by establishing a fascist dictatorship, which would cultivate a Taiwanese military capable of retaking the mainland by force.
+In an interview with Apple Daily on 10 March 2007, Hsu argued that the constant political struggle between the Kuomintang and the Democratic Progressive Party had hampered Taiwan's ability to nation-build, and so the establishment of a fascist state was needed to end the conflict and bring stability.
+Chao meanwhile wrote a public statement on the NSA's website on 13 March 2007, saying that he was not a racist or a neo-Nazi, but he nonetheless "identifies with Nazi ideology".